SxryxnshS5/FeedForward/README.md

         1. Click the 'Logout' button at the top of the screen

-    You will be logged out, and you will be redirected to the login page, along with a message confirming that you have been logged out.
+    You will be logged out, and you will be redirected to the **Login** page, along with a message confirming that you have been logged out.

 6. **Delete Account**